emqx/emqx-docs/en_US/messaging/mqtt-concepts.md

 Topics prefixed with `$SYS/` are reserved for the server to publish specific messages, such as server uptime, client online/offline event notifications, and the current number of connected clients.
 These topics are commonly referred to as system topics, and clients can subscribe to these system topics to obtain information about the server.

-For more information on system topic, see [Understanding MQTT Topics & Wildcards by Case](https://www.emqx.com/en/blog/advanced-features-of-mqtt-topics).
+For more information on the system topic, see [Understanding MQTT Topics & Wildcards by Case](https://www.emqx.com/en/blog/advanced-features-of-mqtt-topics).